missionpinball/mpf-docs/howto/display/widget_positioning.rst

 * ``x: center`` - Positions the anchor of the widget in the horizontal center
 * ``x: right`` - Positions the anchor on the right edge

 You can also use percentage values.
-The percentages are automatically caculated based on the width of the slide.
+The percentages are automatically calculated based on the width of the slide.
 So if you set ``x:50%`` and your slide is 800 pixels wide, the x value will be 400. (``x: 50%`` is the same as ``x: center``.)

 For ``y:`` values, you can use: